Valenzuela, Paraguay

 Valenzuela is a town and district of the Cordillera Department, Paraguay, located some 107 km from Asunción.
 It was founded in 1783 in an area previously known as Yvyraity.
 The full name of the settlement was Capilla de Valenzuela de los Naranjos because it was formed around a Chapel of San Jose, built by father Antonio Fernandez de Valenzuela.

 As of 2002, the district's population amounted to 5,581.

-Economy is based on agriculture, especially cultivation of ananas.
+Economy is based on agriculture, especially cultivation of pineapples.
 The parish church of Valenzuela houses a Baroque pulpit dating to the first Jesuit missions in the country.